Lemmeyg/Copypasteextension/Readme.txt

 ## Common Use Cases

 - **Search Engines**: Quickly paste and search on Google, Bing, DuckDuckGo
-- **AI Tools**: Paste prompts into ChatGPT, Claude, or other AI assistants
+- **B2B Catalogues**: Paste prompts into ChatGPT, Claude, or other AI assistants
-- **Shopping**: Paste product codes into retailer search boxes
+- **Search competiting marketplaces**: Paste product codes into retailer search boxes
-- **Development**: Paste code into online compilers or documentation searches
-- **Research**: Paste terms into academic databases or library catalogs
+- **Research**: Paste People, places or products into any webbased applications to search.

-## Keyboard Shortcuts

-Currently, this extension works via context menu (right-click).
-Keyboard shortcuts may be added in future versions.

 ## Privacy